PHX2600/The-Archive/forum/General Discussion/1215 - Wireless AP with quotguestquot mode.md

-## Wireless AP with &quot;guest&quot; mode
+## Wireless AP with "guest" mode
 Posted by **Rax** on Mon February 22nd, 2010 07:54:08 PM

-Does anyone know of a wireless AP (aside from the Cisco Aeronet line) that has a &quot;guest&quot; mode?
+Does anyone know of a wireless AP (aside from the Cisco Aeronet line) that has a "guest" mode?
 Basically, looking to set up 2 WLANS in a client office.
 1 for employees, 1 for people who come to their office.
 Guest mode should only have access to the Internet.

-There's &quot;rumors&quot; of these all over the place, but I can't find a search term.
+There's "rumors" of these all over the place, but I can't find a search term.

 Thanx